BetonQuest/BetonQuest/docs/Reference.md

 Place somewhere a block of stained clay, no matter the color.
 Then place a head on top of it (type doesn't matter, it must be head).
 Now place a sign on the side of the clay block (it can be on it's back) and type in the first line `[NPC]`, and on the second line the ID of the NPC (in case of the above code example, the ID would be `Innkeeper`).
 You need to have permission `betonquest.createnpc` for that.
 Congratulations, you have created the NPC.
 Now you can add levers (hands) to it and maybe even a fence gate (legs).
 Conversation is started by right clicking it's head.

+You can also define a single block or a entity by using the [`/bq createnpc`](Commands-and-permissions#commands) command.

 ## Items

 Items in BetonQuest are defined in _items.yml_ file.
 Each item has an instruction string, similarly to events, conditions etc. Basic syntax is very simple: